Baklanov-Soft/image-hosting-processing/README.md

 Environment variables:

 ```
-KAFKA_BOOTSTRAP_SERVERS - kafka cluster url (Default: localhost:9092)
+KAFKA_BOOTSTRAP_SERVERS - kafka cluster url
-CONSUMER_GROUP_ID - consumer id, multiple instances with same id will allow horizontal scaling (depends on topic paritions) (Default: resizer-local-test)
+CONSUMER_GROUP_ID - consumer id, multiple instances with same id will allow horizontal scaling (depends on topic paritions)
-NEW_IMAGES_TOPIC - topic for notifications about new images (Default: "new-images.v1")
+NEW_IMAGES_TOPIC - topic for notifications about new images
-MINIO_HOST - host of minio from where it will take pictures and where it is going to upload the previews
+MINIO_HOST - minio from where it will take pictures and where it is going to upload the previews
 MINIO_USER
 MINIO_PASSWORD
 ```